okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 1. Copy the client ID in the **Client Credentials** section, and then copy the client secret in the **CLIENT SECRETS** section.
 1. [Base64 encode](/docs/guides/implement-grant-type/clientcreds/main/#base64-encode-the-client-id-and-client-secret) the client ID and client secret for use in the token exchange request from API1 to API2.

-### Update the custom authorization servers
+### Update the authorization servers

-The following sections explain how to update the custom authorization servers for this example.
+The following sections explain how to update the authorization servers for this example.

 #### Create custom scopes

-Add some custom scopes to both custom authorization servers to request during the token exchange calls.
+Add some custom scopes to both authorization servers to request during the token exchange calls.

 > **Note:** You can't include the `offline_access` scope or any of the OpenID Connect scopes when using a service app.
 This means that you can't request refresh tokens or ID tokens in a service app-initiated token exchange flow.